Ansi007/GoF-Deisgn-Patterns/README.md

 * The **Concrete Prototype** class implements the cloning method.
 In addition to copying the original object’s data to the clone, this method may also handle some edge cases of the cloning process related to cloning linked objects, untangling recursive dependencies, etc.
 * The **Client** can produce a copy of any object that follows the prototype interface.
 * The **Prototype registry** is used as a registry service to have all prototypes accessible using simple string parameters.
+* The Clone pattern can be used without a Regisrtry class.